 - Think about whether you want to pay more out of each paycheck (premium cost) but less when you need care (deductible or out-of-pocket max), or vice versa;

-- For all the specifics you need, visit our Enrollment Guide
+- For all the specifics you need, visit our Benefits Enrollment Guide (available in English and Spanish)

 - Is your current doctor in your new provider’s network?